-Proposed energy efficient wood fired hot air generator operates on the force draught system, controlled fuel combustion system and improved grate area.
-This reduces the resistance to the draught system and further minimizes the radiation loses from the combustion chamber.
-This system has three pass design compared to single path design in conventional hot air generator system which improves the heat transfer area and time, leading to improved heat transfer efficiency between flue gas and air.
+Proposed energy efficient gas fired hot air generator operates on the force draught system with controlled fuel combustion system.
+Improved grate area, this will reduce the resistance to the draught system and reduced the radiation loses from the combustion chamber.
+This system has three pass design compared to single pass design in conventional hot air generator system, which improves the heat transfer rate and increase time of contact, this automatically lead to improved heat transfer efficiency between hot flue gas and air.
+Due to above mentioned advantages leads to improved drying air temperature; this automatically reduces drying time.